Pcordova01/Grocery-List-Management-System/README.md

 # Grocery-List-Management-System
-Command-line program that manages a virtual grocery list in which users can add, remove, and check off items.
+This program displays a main menu in which users can choose to create a virtual grocery list.
+User's may add, remove, and check off items, as well as exit the program once they have checked off all of the items on their list.